 The National Institute on Aging states that if you live an hour or more away from your elderly parents who need your help, then you are considered a long-distance caretaker.

-A MetLife study on long-distance caregiving revealed some interesting statistics:
+A MetLife study on long-distance caregiving revealed some other interesting statistics:

 Time Spent with Parent(s)